 Step 2.
 Install WordPress Backup to Dropbox Plugin

 This free plugin is a perfect solution that allows you to backup all your blog files easily, in your Dropbox account.
-Best of all, it works automatically, so, install the plugin first, then, activate it and click on ”WPB2D” icon in your left WordPress menu as in the below screenshot.
+Best of all, it works automatically, so, install the plugin first, then, activate it and click on the ”WPB2D” icon in your left WordPress menu as in the below screenshot.